U-Net based particle localization in granular experiments: Accuracy limits and optimization: Creating mask images for training

 To investigate the influence of human labeler on the ground truth coordinates, we conducted an experiment where multiple people were asked to manually annotate the same images.
 The coordinates obtained from each labeler were then grouped using the DBSCAN algorithm \cite{ester:96} to identify particles that were consistently labeled by all participants.
 For each particle, we calculated the mean coordinate and the separation of each labeler's coordinate from this mean position.
 By averaging these separations across all particles identified by each labeler, we obtained a mean separation vector for each labeler.

+Figure \ref{fig:sep_vecs_everyone} shows the mean separation vectors for each labeler.
+Some labelers show a clear directional bias.
+E.g.~Alice’s annotations across three images consistently deviate into the 4th quadrant, while Bob’s four annotations all lie in the 2nd quadrant.
+In contrast, Henry’s deviations vary significantly across images.

-The results, plotted in Fig.~\ref{fig:sep_vecs_everyone}, show that the mean separation vectors for each labeler point in different directions, indicating the systematic bias for each labeler.
-Notably, the vectors for labeler "Alice", who annotated two images, both lie in the first quadrant, providing evidence for the consistency of these biases.
-The magnitudes of these vectors are relatively small, ranging from 0.20 to 0.60 pixels in both x and y components, suggesting that while the biases are real, they are also relatively subtle.
+The magnitudes of these vectors are relatively small, ranging upto 0.7 pixels in both x and y components, suggesting that while the biases are real, they are also relatively subtle.
+However, the network learns these biases: if the U-Net is trained using only the 13 training images labeled by Alice or the 7 training images labeled by Bob it displays a consistent directional bias in its predictions, as shown in Fig.~\ref{fig:fine_tuned_separation}(b).
+This sensitivity to training biases needs to be considered when all the training data are created by a single person only.

 By acknowledging and accounting for these biases, we can develop a more robust and reliable image segmentation algorithm.
-The initial training of our model used ground truth data generated by only two labelers (Alice analyzed 13 training images, Bob analyzed 7).
-However, after collecting additional labels from multiple labelers, we fine-tuned the model by retraining it using as ground truth data the mean positions (in one training image) averaged over the results of 5 different labelers.
-Figure \ref{fig:fine_tuned_separation} shows that this fine-tuning decreased the spatial bias of the network.
-However, the accuracy, measured as the average over all $|\vec{s}|$, remains constant at 1.4 pixels corresponding to 3.7\% of the particle diameter.
-This suggests that we are approaching the maximal accuracy achievable with the present data and network architecture.

-We anticipate that further improvements can be achieved by increasing the number of labelers and training the network on their mean coordinates.
-Our results also show that the network is sensitive to training biases which need to be considered when all the training data are created by a single person.
+The initial training of our model used as ground only the 20 images analyzed by Alice and Bob.
+We additionally collected labels on 2 images from 10 different labelers each and computed the mean positions of the particles they found.
+Then we fine-tuned the initial model by retraining it using those mean positions; we call this final model the mean model.

+For the final evaluation we had each 8 labelers analyzing our two test images.
+Figure \ref{fig:fine_tuned_separation}(a) shows the distribution of the magnitude of separation vectors calculated from mean coordinates of the two test images.
+The average magnitude of the separation vectors is 1.35 pixel for the mean model; the models trained on Bob's of Alice images alone are slightly worse with $1.44$ to $1.38$ pixels.
+So our final best result for the mean deviation of the U-Net prediction from the best estimate of the ground truth (the averaged labels) is $1.35$ pixels corresponding to 3.6\% of a particle diameter.